LSDtopotools/lsdtt_notebooks/lsdtopytools/README.md

 # Appendix A: What is conda and why

 The first thing to have in mind to understand the need of `conda` is the concept of _python environment_.
 One could describe `python` as a _glue_ language: it is an interpreted language, where each line of code is actually calling already compiled routines on C/Fortran/C++/... behind the scene from many different packages unified within its simple syntax.
 Basically, if you need any numerical thing to be done, it has probably already been coded by someone and you can just use it with `python` without reinventing the wheel.
 However this raises a problem: your `python` interpreter needs to know where to find this tools you want to use.
 Moreover, your tools will rely itself on other packages and python needs to find them as well.
-This is a _python environment_: a box inside your computer where all the different codes you want to use are located and can find each otehr to function properly.
+This is a _python environment_: a box inside your computer where all the different codes you want to use are located and can find each other to function properly.

-As a comparison, softwares like QGIS, ArcGIS or MATLAB comes with their own boxes, more or less rigid and can function on their own after installation. `python` is open-source: you can always expand your box with content from anyone in the community, or with a package realesed by a company or whatever.
+As a comparison, softwares like QGIS, ArcGIS or MATLAB comes with their own boxes, more or less rigid and can function on their own after installation. `python` is open-source: you can always expand your box with content from anyone in the community, or with a package released by a company or whatever.
 However this also makes the management of this box tricky: there can be dependencies conflict, version issues, some code badly maintain, ...

 That's where `conda` comes being very handy: it automates and manages all of these things for you.
 It creates box(es) within your computer (not physical boxes eh) and you can install whatever you need within these boxes.
 It manages conflict, proper installation, and allow scientists install codes easily without the need of computer science knowledge.
-It also helps scientists develloping codes, _e.g_ for `lsdtopytools`: we do not need to compile our code for every types of computers, `conda-forge` does it for us so we can distribute our code to anyone who needs it.
+It also helps scientists developing codes, _e.g_ for `lsdtopytools`: we do not need to compile our code for every types of computers, `conda-forge` does it for us so we can distribute our code to anyone who needs it.

 ## Installing conda